yaolifeng0629/learning-lab-components/actions/getTree/README.md

 # `getTree`

-Gets a Git tree at either a given sha or the head of master
+Gets a Git tree at either a given sha or the head of the default branch

 ## Examples